VHE888/vhe888/README.md

 ## Hi there 👋

-I am Vincent, a bioinformatics analyst passionate about single-cell data analysis and multi-omics data integration.
+I am Vincent, a bioinformatics analyst passionate about **single-cell data analysis** and **multi-omics data integration**.

-- Developing a workflow using **ArchR** and **Monocle3** to discover the **epigenomic landscape of microglial state transitions in Alzheimer’s disease** — see the project [here](https://github.com/BU-BMSIP/MG_AD_scATAC)
+- Developing a workflow using ArchR and Monocle3 to discover the **epigenomic landscape of microglial state transitions in Alzheimer’s disease** — see the project [here](https://github.com/BU-BMSIP/MG_AD_scATAC)
-- Exploring methods to **quantitatively compare trajectory analyses** across different disease conditions
-- Passionate about data science — check out my latest DS project [here](https://github.com/VHE888/US-Socioeconomic-Cancer-Analysis)
+- Passionate about **data science** — check out my latest DS project on disease analysis [here](https://github.com/VHE888/US-Socioeconomic-Cancer-Analysis)
 - Open to collaborations on **biomedical projects** involving **NGS single-cell data** — feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/wenshou-he/)